Using the DMF Recorder Node

 controller# replay recorder-node rn to-delivery dintf filter “before 5s ago” replay-rate 100 dedup

-A time window (in milliseconds) can also be specified for deduplication.
+Specify a time window (in milliseconds) for deduplication.
 The time window defines the time required between timestamps of identical packets to no longer be considered duplicates of each other.
 For example, for a time window of 200 ms, two identical packets with timestamps that are 200 ms (or less) apart are duplicates of each other.
 In contrast, if the two identical packets had timestamps more than 200 ms apart, they would not be duplicates of each other.

 The time window must be an integer between 0 and 999 (inclusive) with a default time window of 200 ms when deduplication is enabled and no set time window value.

-To configure a time window value, dedup-window must be added after dedup and followed by an integer value for the time window.
+To configure a time window value, use the dedup-window option followed by an integer value for the time window after the dedup option.

 controller# query recorder-node rn size filter “before 5s ago” dedup dedup-window 150